Gagan Ajit Singh: Biography

 Singh trained in hockey at the Government Arts and Sports College in Jalandhar in 1995.
 In 1997, he was selected by New Delhi's Air India Hockey Academy to compete in the junior national tournament.
 Singh scored 26 goals and emerged as the tournament's top-scorer.
 He captained the side in 1999.

 Singh made his senior national debut in 1997 during a test series against Russia.
-Singh played at the 2000 and the 2004 Summer Olympics, where India finished in seventh place on both occasions.
+Singh played at the 2000 and the 2004 Summer Olympics, with India finishing in seventh place on both occasions.
 Singh was the top-scorer for India with seven goals in the latter competition.